BlackBladeDesign/NodeMaster/README.md

 ### Texture Suffixes

 - This feature is deprecated and no longer in use.
+Refer instead to the SuffixDictionary in Json/SuffixDictionary.JSON

 ### Tools